Ear Infections

 Definition of Ear Infection

-- Otitis externa, also known as swimmer’s ear, affects the outer ear and ear canal.
+- Otitis externa, also known as swimmer’s ear, is a medical condition that affects the ear canal.

-- Labyrinthitis affects the inner ear and can lead to vertigo, nausea, and hearing loss.
+- Labyrinthitis is a medical condition that impacts the inner ear and may result in symptoms such as vertigo, nausea, and hearing loss.
 It can be caused by a viral or bacterial infection.
 Treatment typically involves medication and addressing the underlying cause.

 Causes of Ear Infections

-- Eustachian tube dysfunction: When the Eustachian tube, which connects the middle ear to the back of the nose and throat, becomes blocked or fails to open properly, it can lead to fluid buildup and increase the risk of developing an ear infection.
+- Eustachian tube dysfunction: When the Eustachian tube, which connects the middle ear to the back of the nose and throat (nasopharynx), becomes blocked, swollen, or fails to function correctly, it can lead to fluid buildup and increase the risk of developing an ear infection.

 - Fluid buildup: When fluid builds up in the middle ear, it can provide a breeding ground for bacteria and viruses, increasing the likelihood of developing an infection.